Skip to main content

 Assign

-Diastereotopic hydrogens can be expanded by holding SHIFT and clicking on the atom.
+Diastereotopic hydrogens can be expanded by holding Shift and clicking on the atom.
 Assigned ranges and atoms will be highlighted in light yellow.

 Export the assignment